-Always believe in yourself and ability, although singing is something you shouldn’t do in public.
+Always believe in yourself and your ability, although singing is something you shouldn’t do in public.
 Be your own champion, which you are really good at.
 You’ll get your heartbroken, spend too much money, make bad decisions, but you’ll make it through, so much stronger, with more positive vibes and energy every time.

 You have something that so many people wish they had, and actually can’t pay for.
 Home in on that and you won’t steer far wrong.